 I would say that Clojure and Haskell are both well-designed languages–neck-and-neck, even.
 And now, thanks to the talk, we know what Clojure was designed for.
 What was Haskell designed for?

 What Haskell was designed for

-I don’t think it’s any secret that Haskell was designed as a lingua franca for functional programming and type theory research.
+I don’t think it’s any secret that Haskell was designed as a lingua franca for functional programming research and type theory research.
 It famously “avoids success at all costs” by sticking to its principles of purity and typeability.

 Of course, many people and companies are successful using Haskell.
 People have learned to wield the tremendous power of the type system.
 I think that points to something inherently valuable about Haskell and the other typed languages.
 Lots of parts of a system are inherently typeable–meaning they do have small, clear, and stable types.
 Those parts aren’t as chaotic as the outside world.
 They can be well understood and codified into precise types to great advantage.
 And there’s no reason the information model couldn’t be either.
 Of course it’s possible.
 But has it been done?